johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2018-12-22-you-might-not-need-thread-loader.md

 ---
-title: "You Might Not Need thread-loader"
+title: 'You Might Not Need thread-loader'
 authors: johnnyreilly
-tags: [HappyPack, thread-loader, fork-ts-checker-webpack-plugin, ts-loader, Webpack, fast builds]
+tags:
+  [
+    HappyPack,
+    thread-loader,
+    fork-ts-checker-webpack-plugin,
+    ts-loader,
+    Webpack,
+    fast builds,
+  ]
 hide_table_of_contents: false
 ---

 It all started with a GitHub issue.
 [Ernst Ammann reported](https://github.com/namics/webpack-config-plugins/issues/24):

 > Without the thread-loader, compilation takes three to four times less time on changes.
 We could remove it.

 If you're not aware of the [`webpack-config-plugins`](https://github.com/namics/webpack-config-plugins) project then I commend it to you.
 Famously, webpack configuration can prove tricky. `webpack-config-plugins` borrows the idea of presets from Babel.
 It provides a number of pluggable webpack configurations which give a best practice setup for different webpack use cases.
 So if you're no expert with webpack and you want a good setup for building your TypeScript / Sass / JavaScript then `webpack-config-plugins` has got your back.